medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## C# Samples

 Visual Studio projects are included in the VS2010 folder.
-The projects include references to the interop files installed with the SDK.
+The projects include references to the interop files installed with the Signature Library.
 When you run the installer be sure to include the .NET components:

 ![installer options](images/InstallerOptions.png)

-The interop files are installed with the core components in Program Files\Common Files\WacomGSS
+The interop files are installed with the library in Program Files\Common Files\WacomGSS

 Open the .sln solution file to open the project, then build and run.